theroshanron/Agile-SD/JIRA/JIRA Level 2.md

 - Validation:
   - Process of evaluating software during or at the end of the development process to determine whether it satisfies the specified business requirements
   - Accept or reject the functionalities.

+## UAT, Load and stress Testing
+- UAT testing(User acceptance):
+  - Done by the clients and is last step before the product goes live or before the delivery of the product is accepted.
+- Load testing:
+  - It helps us to study the behavior of application under various loads to focus the response time.
+  - It helps in identifying how many concurrent users that server can handle effectively and quickly.
+- Stress testing:
+  - Stress testing help us to observe the stability of the application to identify the breakdown point of the server.

+## Functional and Non-functional